LEGAL and DISCLOSURES

 INVESTMENT PROCESS DISCLOSURES

 Past performance is not a guarantee or a reliable indicator of future results.
 Investing involves risk; principal loss is possible.
 Investors should carefully consider risk when investing in bonds or other securities, which include, but are not limited to, default, credit rating, interest rate, duration, prepayment, liquidity, and structural risks.
 Securities are also subject to general market risks due to factors that affect the overall market, which may include, but are not limited to, government actions, investor behavior, and economic conditions.
 Economic conditions may be influenced by liquidity risk, geopolitical risks, monetary and fiscal policy, interest rate risk, and inflation, among others.
-There is no guarantee that investment strategies presented will work under all market conditions.
-Risk management processes including diversification cannot eliminate the risk of losses nor assure the likelihood of a gain.
-Each investor should evaluate their ability to invest for the long-term, especially during periods of downturn or volatility in the market.

 Attribution Analysis.
 Attribution analysis is based on gross of fees performance data and is provided as supplemental information to the performance report.
-Please refer to the performance report to view the effect of management fees by viewing the gross vs. net returns.
+Please refer to the portfolio performance report to view the effect of management fees by viewing the gross vs. net returns.
 The attribution analysis contained herein is calculated by Pugh Capital and is intended to provide an estimate as to which elements of a strategy contributed (positively or negatively to a portfolio’s performance.
 Attribution analysis is not a precise measure and should not be relied upon for investment decisions.

 Avg.
 Credit Quality or Rating: Pugh Capital utilizes an internal methodology consistent with market convention to report the quality of a security or the portfolio average quality.